-Public health is a rapidly growing field, and professionals who are innovative and motivated to reduce healthcare disparities are in high demand.
-With the Master of Public Health (MPH) in Global Health degree from our St. Paul, Minnesota campus, you’ll be prepared to work with individuals, families, and communities to strengthen health systems and improve public health.
+Public health professionals play an integral role in our global, inter-connected world as innovators who are motivated to reduce healthcare disparities.
+With the Master of Public Health (MPH) in Global Health degree from St. Catherine University, you’ll be prepared to work with individuals, families and communities — locally and globally — to strengthen health systems and improve public health.

 New MPH students are considered for up to $10,000 in funding from the following scholarship programs: Global Health Mission Scholarship, diversity, alumni, and academic achievement.